puristajs/purista/website/doc/handbook/5_deploy_and_scale/microservice_style/index.md

 ::: warning Cons

 - much more complex orchestration to handle and will probably need some additional layer like [kubernetes.io](https://kubernetes.io) or [dapr.io](https://dapr.io)
-- needs knowledge, time, and ressources to be configured correctly
+- needs knowledge, time, and resources to be configured correctly
 - instances of services are running 24/7
 - will in most cases need third-party applications to handle logs (collecting and merging logs from all instances)
 - monitoring and alerting become much more complex and might need third-party solutions